Osteoarthritis: All your burning questions answered by a physiotherapist (Part 2)

 A common perception of OA is that it is a wear and tear condition.
 However, there are many studies to show that the amount of joint degeneration (“wear-and-tear”) shown on X-rays and MRI scans does not correlate to pain.
 One person may have significant joint changes shown on the imaging films with little or no pain, another can have mild joint changes but experience high levels of pain.
 This can seem confusing, especially if you believe that pain is caused by degeneration in your joint structures.
 One way of understanding this is to think of the joint changes as wrinkles on the inside, part of the changes that occur naturally with age.

 What is pain?

-In the previous article, we mentioned that in osteoarthritis the joint cartilage becomes thinner and gets inflamed.
+In the previous article, [Osteoarthritis: All your burning questions answered by a physiotherapist (Part 1)] we mentioned that in osteoarthritis the joint cartilage becomes thinner and gets inflamed.
 What is important to know is that cartilage loves loading and can adapt.
 Cartilage gets its nutrients through compression and loading.
-Specialized cells (chondrocytes) that make collagen, and other materials that form the cartilage, react favorably to loading.
+Specialized cells (chondrocytes) that make collagen, and other materials that form the cartilage, react favourably to loading.
 So, movements and exercises which load your joints are actually helpful!
 Pain, when you move or exercise, can be because your pain system is over-protective.
 It does not mean that you are injuring or damaging the joint.
 Therefore, it is safe to exercise even if you feel sore, especially under the guidance of a healthcare professional.